ShubhRanpara/Auto-Filler-Web/Readme.md

 pip install -r requirements.txt
 ```

 5. Add your HUGGINGFACEHUB_API_TOKEN in `.env` file and check the file name must be `.env` otherwise rename the file to `.env`.
-Also don't forget to update paths where it is mentioned.
+Also don't forget to update the file paths where it is mentioned.

 6. Once you have installed the required dependencies, you can run the project using Streamlit.
 Streamlit provides an easy way to create interactive web applications in Python.